-The roots of grass struggle to get established in compacted soils which can stunt growth or lead to a thin looking lawn.
+The roots of grass struggle to get established in compacted soils, which can stunt growth or lead to a thin looking lawn.
 Without the needed nutrients in the soil and access to water, grass is left looking pale green or brown and unhealthy.
 Aerating followed by compost application helps break up these hard and clay soils.

 Compacted clay soils lead to drainage issues.
-When sod is laid over compacted soils, water can get trapped between the soil and sod leaving your lawn feeling squishy after rain making it difficult to mow.
+When sod is laid over compacted soils, water can get trapped between the soil and sod, leaving your lawn feeling squishy after rain and making it difficult to mow.
 In other cases, you may observe water flowing between the soil and sod and into the street.
 Compost applied to your lawn will help to increase the organic matter content in your yard.
 Organic matter will help to absorb more water where it lands.
 This helps reduce potential ponding and drainage problems while also storing more water for your grass to drink.

 Before: This home located in the Des Moines Metro suffered from compacted soils and high clay content which led to a dry, dead, and patchy grass.

 After: Soil quality restoration reduced soil compaction and increased organic matter content, helping the soil to absorb more water and giving the lawn access to nutrients it needs to be healthy.

 Benefits to our community

 In our cities, poor soils, compaction, and an abundance of impervious surfaces (roof tops, parking lots, roads) create excess stormwater that has nowhere to go except into city storm drains.
 During large rains, storm drain systems become overwhelmed, leading to flooding problems.
 These storm drains empty into local creeks and lakes which can lead to flooding, massive stream bank erosion, and reduced water quality.
 Addressing flooding, erosion problems, and improving water quality is very costly and time intensive.